 Glenn: You know, the, it can be misconstrued that way.
 Although I agree.
 I don't think that is your intention.
 Um-

-Glenn: Again, just to, but you know, an example of, uh, you know, Rob's tendency to not yes and but to know why.
+Glenn: Again, just to, but you know, an example of, uh, you know, Rob's tendency to not, yes and but to, no why.

 Glenn: No. Why?

 Glenn: Um, [laughs] uh, did you guys notice, did you get-- well, you didn't 'cause you didn't watch the episode but, Charlie did you notice that you still had the, uh, the Hitler's German Shepherd painting in your- in your apartment and then I-

 Charlie: Oh no, I didn't pick up on that.